jawj/IKEv2-setup/README.md

 ## What?

-A Bash script that takes Ubuntu Server 20.04 LTS or 18.04 LTS from clean install to production-ready IKEv2 VPN with strongSwan.
+A Bash script that takes Ubuntu Server 22.04, 20.04 or 18.04 LTS from clean install to production-ready IKEv2 VPN with strongSwan.
 Comments and pull requests welcome.
-It may still work on 17.10, 17.04 or 16.10 if you remove the version check, but these are not tested.
+It may still work on older Ubuntu versions back to 16.10 if you remove the version check, but these are not tested.

 ### VPN server

 * The VPN server identifies itself with a _Let's Encrypt_ certificate, so there's no need for clients to install private certificates — they can simply authenticate with username and strong password (EAP-MSCHAPv2).

 * The only cipher set implemented is [CNSA/RFC 6379 Suite B](https://wiki.strongswan.org/projects/strongswan/wiki/IKEv2CipherSuites#Commercial-National-Security-Algorithm-CNSA-Suite-Suite-B-Cryptographic-Suites-for-IPsec-RFC-6379) with confidentiality/encryption.

-* The box is firewalled with `iptables` and configured for unattended security upgrades, and the _Let's Encrypt_ certificate is set up to auto-renew, so it _could_ be safe to forget about it all until 18.04 reaches end-of-life in 2023.
+* The box is firewalled with `iptables` and configured for unattended security upgrades, and the _Let's Encrypt_ certificate is set up to auto-renew, so it _could_ be safe to forget about it all until your chosen Ubuntu version reaches end-of-life.
 (Note that `iptables` setup includes [basic rate-limiting](https://debian-administration.org/article/187/Using_iptables_to_rate-limit_incoming_connections), dropping new connections if there have been 60+ connection attempts in the last 5 minutes).

 ### VPN clients

 The VPN is tested working with:

-*  **macOS 10.12 – 12.0, iOS 10 – 15**  — Built-in clients.
+*  **macOS 10.12 – 12.5, iOS 10 – 15.6**  — Built-in clients.
 A `.mobileconfig` profile is generated for Mac and iOS, to set up secure ciphers and enable *Connect on demand* support.
 * **Windows 10 Pro** — Built-in client.
 PowerShell commands are generated to configure the VPN and secure ciphers.
 * **Ubuntu (17.04 and presumably others)** — Using strongSwan.
 A Bash script is generated to set this up.
 * **Android** — Using the official strongSwan app.